fdac/syllabus/README.md

 expected, however, to be willing and highly motivated to catch up in the areas where they have gaps in the relevant skills.

-### Workflow

-1. Fork the repository for the exercise/project (found under [github.com/fdac](https://github.com/fdac))
-1. Clone the repository to your computer
-1. Open the `index.html` file in a browser and open the Developer Tools
-1. Modify the files to complete your solution
-1. Refresh the `index.html` page to see the results, and repeat
-1. Make sure all of your code is committed
-1. Push/sync up to GitHub
-1. [Create a pull request](https://help.github.com/articles/creating-a-pull-request) on the original repository by the due time (generally the start of the following class)
-1. You can continue to push fixes and improvements until the close date – just add a comment in the pull request to let me know it's been updated.

-Feedback will be given in the pull request, so please respond with your thoughts and questions!
-You are welcome to open the pull request as the work is still in-progress if you are stuck and want to ask a question – just mention `@audris` with the question to make sure I know to look at it sooner.

-Note that your solution will also be live at `http://USERNAME.github.io/EXERCISE`.
-For exercises with multiple levels/versions, leave a new comment in the pull request saying "Level X finished!" before pushing commits for the next level.

 ### Requirements